 “Yes.”
-ZAB moved the monitors using hidden mechanisms.
-Front and center it displayed Lucille’s previous robot, Zephyr Alpha Purple.
+ZAB moved the monitors.
+Front and center it displayed Lucille’s previous robot, Zephyr-Alpha-Purple.
 “Before we begin we must fill your former position.
 I have two recommendations.”

 “Neither,” said Lucille.

-“My old team’s been training without a head-pilot.
-We rigged it so all the purple body-parts receive video-feed from the head, which they can affix to their shoulders or carry like a lantern.”
+“Team Purple’s training with no head-pilot.
+We rigged it so all the purple body-parts receive video from the head, which they can affix to their shoulders or carry like a lantern.”

 “But there’s an org chart to follow.
-Z-Purple must relay commands to every limb.
-Surely the purple pilots need direction?”
+Z-Purple relays your command.”

-“And I’ll give it to them.”
-Lucille moved a monitor herself and tapped the touchscreen.
-“I’ve piloted two Zephyrs simultaneously before, two Alpha units in fact.
-If ZAP has no head-pilot, the role is taken wirelessly by the head pilot of next highest rank.
-As Lunar Commander I will naturally fill that role.”
+“And I’ll command them.”
+Lucille moved monitors herself and tapped a touchscreen.
+“I’ve piloted two Zephyrs simultaneously, two Alpha units in fact.
+If Z-Purple has no head-pilot, the position is taken by the head-pilot of next highest rank.
+As Lunar Commander I naturally fill that role.”

-“In a high-stress emergency situation, you would put yourself under unnecessary strain?”
+“In a high-stress emergency situation, you’d put yourself in unnecessary strain?”

 “In a high-stress emergency situation, the head and heart had better agree.”
 Lucille used the touchscreen to set settings to her liking.
 “That means ZAB and ZAP had better agree.
 So in a high-stress emergency situation, I’ll pilot both.”

 ZAB relented.
-“In case you were curious my recommendations were Eisu and Feito, the alpha-pilots of Z-Red and Orange.”
+“In case you were curious my recommendations were Eisu and Feito, the head-pilots of Z-Red and Orange.”

-“It is my duty as your vehicle to obey.”
-ZAB cleared the profiles of Eisu and Feito from the main monitor.
-“Now let us get to business.”
+“As your vehicle, it is my duty to obey.”
+ZAB cleared Eisu’s and Feito’s profiles from its main monitor.
+“Let us get to business.”

 All the monitors switched off.
 The cockpit lights dimmed.

 Lucille squinted at the screens.
-She smacked one on the side.
+She smacked one.
 “ZAB?
 What’s happening?”
-When her eyes adjusted to the dim light she saw a dark reflection in the main monitor.
-The reflection mirrored the angular lines of the cockpit, but Lucille was not in the Commander’s chair.
+When her eyes adjusted she saw a dark reflection in the main monitor.
+The reflection mirrored the angular lines of her cockpit, but Lucille was not in the Commander’s chair.
 An old woman sat there.
 It was not a reflection but a video recorded on ZAB’s internal camera.

 “Konbanwa.
 I am Professor Akayama.”

-Professor Akayama turned on her lights.
-She moved her spare monitors into the frame.
+Professor Akayama moved her spare monitors into the frame.
 Each monitor showed empty black space with a red circle in the center: a Hurricane Planet.